Nerve Monitoring Program

 If the recurrent laryngeal nerve is injured on both sides, breathing can be dangerously affected.
 With bilateral paralysis, the vocal cords come to rest in the midline, and the patient’s breathing is usually severely impaired.
 In these cases, patients often require tracheotomy tubes to breathe.

 In addition to the recurrent laryngeal nerves, the superior laryngeal nerve, a branch of the recurrent laryngeal nerves, is also susceptible to injury.
 In these cases, voice projection and especially singing and the upper registers of voice can be affected, making thyroid surgery especially intimidating for professional voice artists.
 A pioneer in voice preservation during thyroid surgery, Dr. Randolph has developed and researched neural monitoring technology to stimulate these nerves and to monitor their function during surgery.
-He has written numerous research articles, authored a textbook and directs surgical education courses at Harvard Medical School, teaching surgeons throughout the country and around the world in techniques of neural monitoring during thyroid surgery.
-Surgeons in the thyroid division at Mass.
+He has written numerous research articles, authored a textbook, and directs surgical education courses at Harvard Medical School, teaching surgeons throughout the country and around the world in techniques of neural monitoring during thyroid surgery.
+Surgeons at Mass.
 Eye and Ear routinely use nerve monitoring technology during thyroid and parathyroid surgery.

 Nerve monitoring technicians